The Practical Guide to Empathy Maps: 10-Minute User Personas

 Remember that the benefit of empathy maps are their convenience.
 They’re designed to be a quick collaborative exercise rather than exhaustively thorough.
 You’ll gather more important insights once you’ve started prototyping and testing your designs with at least 5 users.

 While a large part of empathy maps’ utility are the process of making them, they are still quite useful as documentation.

 Share the results of the empathy map with anyone on the product team who wasn’t able to join the exercise.
-Executive stakeholders, too, might be interested in the more actionable takeaways from the exercise — although you should explain the bottom line upfront, and the reasoning afterwards.
+Executive stakeholders, too, might be interested in the more actionable takeaways from the exercise — although you should explain the bottom line upfront, and the reasoning afterward.